vancorb/javascript-logging-js-intro-kwk/README.md

 JavaScript Logging
 ---

+## Introduction

+In programming, logging is like journaling.
+It records a history of a running application that we can revisit, giving us insight into what was happening at a given point in time.

+In programming, logging let's ust revisit our application as if it was running.
+It's a useful tool for tracking bugs, performance, and generally ensuring that our applications are chugging along.

 In this lesson, we're going to focus on the methods on the `console` object.
 We've already made use of perhaps the most popular of these methods, `console.log()`; but there are a few more tricks up `console`'s sleeve.
 Let's dive in!